byxorna/led-projects/README.md

 # d18-scarf
 arduino code for particle photon driven scarf for DI8ORIENT 2018

+NOTE: arduino code for trinket pro 5v in `arduino/`, particle photon code in `src/`.
+Some random bits are in `arduino/` too, like:
+* lounge lighting background (more pornjy ambient stuff)
+* different scarf loadouts for diff people with custom patters+colors
+* some tree hacks for art installs last minute

 ## Features

 * patterns and palettes rotate in auto mode
 * interpolation between pattern decks produces smooth fades between pattern changes
+  * behaves like VJing between 2 decks, and interpolates between diff patterns in real time for a very organic feel
-* manually change patterns by holding setup button for a few seconds
+* manually change patterns or brightness by holding setup button for a few seconds (particle only)

 ## Adding Patterns